Download

 The Biosecurity Act 2015 provides biosecurity officers with the authority to give decontamination directions to people if they are suspected to have been exposed to a disease of biosecurity concern to Australia.

-Decontamination requirements
+Decontamination requirements for the horse compound

 - Wear dedicated clothing including underwear, socks and footwear in the horse compound, which must remain in the compound until horses are released from biosecurity control.

-- Undertake a complete head to toe, full body 3-minute shower before leaving the horse compound including washing hair, cleaning under fingernails and washing the change room access card with soap whilst in the shower.
+- Undertake a complete head to toe, full body 3-minute shower before leaving the horse compound including washing hair, cleaning under fingernails and washing the access card with soap whilst in the shower.

 - Change into clean clothing including underwear, socks and footwear immediately prior to leaving the horse compound.

-- Remain in the horse compound until horses have been released from biosecurity control, OR
+- Remain in the horse compound until horses have been released from biosecurity control, or

-Note: Grooms are permitted to move from one horse compound to the other but must follow all personnel and equipment decontamination procedures when leaving each compound.
+- Grooms are permitted to move from one horse compound to the other but must follow all personnel and equipment decontamination procedures when leaving each compound.
 Failure to follow decontamination procedures will be treated as a non-compliance.

-- Protective vests worn during the arrival and transportation/clearance of horses must be given to departmental personnel for decontamination prior to leaving the corral.
+- Protective vests and helmets worn during the arrival and transportation/clearance of horses must be given to departmental personnel for decontamination prior to leaving the corral.
+Decontamination will include removal of any plant material and spraying with 70% ethanol.

 - If a groom attends multiple clearances of horses heading to the same horse compound, their vest may be held at the corral by the department between arrivals without decontamination in between.